jonnymind/SIRPAS/Source/Rulebook/Checks/Multi_contest.md

 To prepare the multi-contest, the GM should:
 1. Write the characters he controls on a column of a notepad.
-1. Besides each name, write the modifiers for that characters, to be updated if the contest is repeated.
+2. Besides each name, write the modifiers for that characters.
-1. Unless each GM controlled character is special, the GM always assigns the best outcome to the topmost character, so that it can read the ranking results go top to bottom.
+3. Unless each GM controlled character is special, the GM always assigns the best outcome to the topmost character, so that it can read the ranking results go top to bottom.

 If the GM doesn't have a dice-throwing application handy, which can automate part of the process, it